 During the summer months, Drumheller is a tourist hotspot.
 Families come to town to experience our unique landscapes, diverse attractions, and friendly hospitality.
 Although summer is our busy season, Drumheller does not cool off in the winter months — we embrace it.
 Winter in Drumheller can be a lot of fun, especially if you follow our guide on how to get into your most festive mood.

 Where to Buy Gifts in Drumheller

 Drumheller is full of great, locally owned shops where you can find one-of-a-kind gifts for everyone on your list.
 So whether you’re an expert shopper or need a little help to find that something special, Drumheller has it.

 Every family has a dinosaur enthusiast in it, but Drumheller is a town full of them!
 The Royal Tyrrell Museum’s gift shop understands the gravity that is a dinosaur obsession.
 They sell all things dinosaur, including hand painted dinosaur Christmas ornaments, plush dinosaur slippers, dinosaur books, and yes, dinosaur toys!
 This shop is not to be missed for the future paleontologist in your family.

-Maybe your mom has been complaining that her classic stew pot needs replacing or your aunt needs a new apron.
-Jungling Works has it!
+Jungling Works is a locally owned and operated giftstore located in downtown Drumheller that you’ll want to check out.
 Jungling Works offers a unique blend of gifts, kitchenware, and home decor.
 The store is owned by local Debra Jungling, who features some of her own art on printed scarves, aprons, and other home goods available in store.

 What to Do in Drumheller During Winter